SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Wire both data output ports together.

-- Connect the DIN PIXIE to a computer via USB cable.
-The LED will flash red, indicating it is in boot mode.
+- Connect the DIN PIXIE to a computer via USB cable and the LED will flash in red indicating it is in boot.

-- Launch EMU Software and select the DIN PIXIE.
+- Launch the EMU Software on your computer and select from the DIN PIXIE.

-Playback can be triggered from within EMU Software or automatically on power-up.
+The playback of the Standalone sequence/show can be triggered from within EMU Software or automatically upon powering up the DIN PIXIE.

 Record

-The Record page sets input and output configuration for the recording.
-These settings cannot be modified after recording begins.
+This page allows the input and output configuration for the recording and cannot be modified after it has been recorded.
+The configuration includes:

 - Show Name: Name to identify the show being recorded.

-- Play Count: Total number of times the show is played back (1 to Forever).
+- Play Count: Total number of times the show is played back (from 1 to Forever).

-- Loop Delay: Seconds of delay between each loop playback.
+- Loop Delay: The number of seconds delay, between each Loop playback.

-- DMX Channels: Number of channels to record per DMX frame — fewer channels equals longer recording duration.
+- DMX Channels: The number of channels to record per DMX Frame (less channels = longer duration of recording)

-- Output on ports: Specifies which outputs the recording will play back on.
+- Output on ports: specify the outputs on which the recording will be played back..

-- Input: Select which source the device records from.
+- Input: Select which source the device will record from.

-- Once complete, the page confirms a show is stored.
-The recording page can be revisited after deleting the stored show.
+- Upload Completion: Once the upload is complete, the page will indicate that a show is stored on the DIN PIXIE.
+If you wish to do so, you can revisit the recording page after deleting the stored show.

 Playback

-The Playback page shows information based on the currently recorded show, reflecting settings from the recording process.
+This page provides information based on the currently recorded sequence/show, reflecting the settings established during the recording process.

 Export